View count: 23960

 Valuing Multicultural Education: In social policy and social work courses on Taiwan's ethnic minorities, helping students understand cultural practices and issues faced by ethnic minorities.

-Valuable Research Skills: The department's full-time academic faculties specialize in a variety of disciplines and areas of social work, including community development, counselling, social work and sociology.
-The department also collaborates with other academic institutions at home and abroad, giving students the opportunity to develop their research skills elsewhere.
+Valuable Research Skills: The department's full-time academic faculty specialize in a variety of disciplines and areas of social work, including community development, counseling, social work, and sociology.
+The department also collaborates with other academic institutions both domestically and internationally, providing students with the opportunity to develop their research skills abroad.